 SGN-AUH Etihad A330-200

 The flight to AUH was scheduled for six hours and 49 minutes to cover the 3,534 miles from SGN.

-This Ethiad A330-200 was the remodeled version with all-aisle-access, lie-flat seats in business class in a 1-2-1 arrangement.
+This Etihad A330-200 was the remodeled version with all-aisle-access, lie-flat seats in business class in a 1-2-1 arrangement.

-Upon boarding I immediately observed that the Ethiad A330-200 and the new Thai A350-900 have nearly identical business-class seats.
+Upon boarding I immediately observed that the Etihad A330-200 and the new Thai A350-900 have nearly identical business-class seats.